Jay-study-nildana/Tutorials/WebCode/BariBasicsProgrammingWebApp/readme.md

 * deploy as you would deploy a standard web app.
 Filezilla, Docker, CICD.
 Its up to you.

+# API server used

+As of now, the web consumes the API server currently deployed at - https://baribasicsapiserverjune21st2020.azurewebsites.net

+If you are curious about seeing the code for the API server, you can get it here - https://github.com/Jay-study-nildana/ProjectWTPublicRepos/tree/master/ProjectCRUD

 # important note

 This code is provided as is without any warranties.
 It's primarily meant for our own use.
 Feel free to use this code as it pleases you.